joeraut/latex2image-web/README.md

 A Node.js web application that allows LaTeX math equations to be entered and converted to PNG/JPG/SVG images.

-For each conversion, an isolated Docker container with a LaTeX installation is started; it compiles the generated .tex file and converts it to an SVG vector image.
+For each conversion, an isolated Docker container with a LaTeX installation is started; it compiles the generated `.tex` file and converts it to an SVG vector image.
 If required, the SVG file is then converted to a raster image format for PNG/JPG.

 Bootstrap and jQuery are used in the web interface, with AJAX calls made to the conversion API endpoint.

-## Live Version
+## Live Demo

 The application is accessible at [https://latex2image.joeraut.com/](https://latex2image.joeraut.com/)